bawee/bwast/README.md

 ``bwast.py <genbank1> 200..2000 <genbank2> 7000..9000``

-**Blast with blastn instead of megablast and use a lower e-value cutoff**
+**Blast with blastn instead of megablast and use a custom e-value cutoff**

 ``bwast.py <genbank1> <genbank2> -f '-task blastn -evalue 0.0001'``